dmbarbour/glas/docs/GlasZero.md

         data word3 [ Program ]
         assert [ Program ]

-A single 'open' is permitted to inherit a dictionary from a prior module.
-If open is used, it must be the first entry.
-This may be followed by explicit imports, definitions, and assertions.
-Definitions may only use words defined previously.
-Recursion is not permitted.
+Use of open can inherit definitions from another module.
+If used, it must be the first entry.
+Following optional open is an ad-hoc mix of explicit imports, definitions, and assertions.
+Programs can only refer to words defined previously in the file.

-Shadowing of definitions, i.e. using any word that is defined later within the same file, is permitted but discouraged.
-The compiler should log a warning where encountered.
-It is more convenient for comprehension when words have consistent and stable definitions.

-The final output is a record of program, macro, and data definitions representing the dictionary visible at the bottom of the g0 file.
-Definitions are statically linked, thus do not depend on the dictionary.
-The above example might reduce to `(word1:prog:Program, word2:macro:Program, word3:data:ComputedValue, foo-x:(...), baz:(...), bar-word:(...))`.
-Assertions are not included in the dictionary, but may cause compilation of the module to fail.
+When compilation succeeds, output is a dictionary of program and macro definitions, such that opening this module would logically extend the file.
+Defined programs and macros are statically linked, thus are independent of this dictionary.
+Compilation may fail due to parse errors, failure to evaluate a macro, assertion failures, or static arity checks.

 There is no direct support for export control.
 Indirectly, a folder may contain a 'public.g0' file that whitelists exported words.

 ## Programs

 Programs are expressed as a sequence of words and data between square brackets.
 All programs in g0 must have static arity; some, such as data, must have a specific static arity.

-The g0 compiler will opportunistically partially evaluate programs while compiling them.
-This includes embedded program blocks.
-However, after compilation of individual programs, the g0 compiler will not further optimize them.
+The g0 compiler will partially evaluate programs while compiling them, and may perform other optimizations.
+Annotations can be supported indirectly, via compile-time effects.

 ## Words